 GUIDELINES FOR AUTHORS

-The Journal of Behavioral Health publishes original articles, reviews, commentaries, case series, case reports and correspondence on all aspects of practice, education, policy, and research in behavioral health and beheavioral medicine.
+The Journal of Behavioral Health and Psychology publishes original articles, reviews, commentaries, case series, case reports and correspondence on all aspects of practice, education, policy, and research in behavioral health and behavioral medicine.

-Manuscripts are accepted for consideration with the understanding that they have been submitted solely to Journal of behavioral health and that they have not been previously published, either in whole or in part.
-The Journal of Behavioral Health is a fully peer-reviewed Journal.
+Manuscripts are accepted for consideration with the understanding that they have been submitted solely to the Journal of behavioral health and Psychology and that they have not been previously published, either in whole or in part.
+The Journal of Behavioral Health and Psychology is a fully peer-reviewed Journal.
 The editors reserve the right to make editorial changes in all matter published in the journal and cannot enter into correspondence about papers not accepted for publication.

-Copyright of all material is held by the The Journal of Behavioral Health.
+Copyright of all material is held by The Journal of Behavioral Health and Psychology.
 The editors, editorial board, sponsoring organizations, and publisher do not accept responsibility for the statements expressed by authors in their contributions.

 Manuscripts should be formatted for a 210 mm x 297 mm page with 25 mm margins on all four sides.
 Times New Roman 12-point is recommended for text, tables and figures.
 All text should be written in the third person and double-spaced flush left; avoid using tabs.
 Assemble sections in the following order: title page, abstract, text, acknowledgments, references, list of titles for all figures (typed on 1 page), tables, and figures.
 Number pages consecutively, beginning with the title page.